lagooned/blog/posts/hosting-next-js-site-github-pages.md

 - public_repo
 - repo:invite

-then add the value of this token to your repository as a secret with the id **ACTIONS_DEPLOY_ACCESS_TOKEN** (as referred in the yaml via the *secrets*.* namespace). this token will allow the workflow to push to the gh-pages branch of your repository.
+add this token's value to your repository as a secret with the id **ACTIONS_DEPLOY_ACCESS_TOKEN** (as referred in the yaml via the *secrets.\** namespace). this token will allow the workflow to push to the gh-pages branch of your repository.

 add this yaml to your repository but don't push just yet, there are still some things we have to do to the project: